Patriarch Peter VII of Alexandria: Work in Africa

 Upon graduating from Athens University in 1978, Petros was ordained as a priest by Bishop Chrysostomos of Dodonis and left for Cairo, where he was given the title of Patriarchal Vicar.
 Later, in 1983, Petros was promoted to Bishop of Babylon.
 Throughout his career, Petros took on multiple posts throughout Africa, ranging from Johannesburg, Accra, Cameroon and Central East Africa.
 While in Africa, Petros focused on restoring monasteries, such as the Monastery of St. Sawas in Alexandria, and extending his missionary work in East Africa.
 He was consecrated Bishop of Babylon in 1983 and was subsequently appointed Patriarchal Vicar to Alexandria.

 Patriarchate of Alexandria

 Petros assumed the title of Patriarchate of Alexandria on March 9, 1997, following his election by the Holy Synod in February 1997.
-He had a close rapport with his predecessor, Patriarch Parthenius III of Alexandria and assumed the latter's post after his death in 1996.
+He had a close rapport with his predecessor, Parthenius III of Alexandria and assumed the latter's post after his death in 1996.
 Throughout his reign, Petros built relationships with other church organizations and engaged with religious churches outside the Greek Orthodox community.
 Petros also initiated peaceful relationships between the Muslim and Christian people in the Middle East and interacted with Arab leaders, including Yasser Arafat.
 Petros reigned as Patriarch of Alexandria for seven years until his death.